 Department of Health, “Falls and Fractures, Effective interventions in health and social care, july 2009, p.
 19

 Especially frail, elderly people, people having low bone density or people suffering from osteoporosis benefit from hip protectors.
-We also recommend that people who have already had falls or previous hip fractures wear hip protectors, since these people have an increased risk of suffering a new fall and a new hip fracture.
+We also recommend that people who have a history of falls and hip fractures wear hip protectors, since these people have an increased risk of suffering a new fall and a new hip fracture.

-People suffering from muscular weakness, dementia, low blood pressure, balance disturbances, vertigo or impaired vision also benefit from hip protectors.
+Malnourished people or people suffering from muscular weakness, dementia or other cognitive impairment, low blood pressure, balance disturbances, vertigo or impaired vision also benefit from hip protectors.

 The intake of special medication such as tranquilizers and drugs, which lower blood pressure and blood sugar, may also opt for the use of hip protectors.

 Home-dwelling or nursing home resident – hip protectors apply to all at increased risk of falling and fracturing.

 Stevens and Olson, Reducing Falls and Resulting Hip Fractures Among Older Women, 2000